 Are Kris Jenner And Corey Gamble Back Together?
-‘KUWTK’ Momager And Her Boytoy Pack On PDA At Charity Event
+‘KUWTK’ Momager And Her ‘Boytoy’ Pack On PDA At Charity Event

 “They are not broken up yet because she has not decided to pull the plug on her and Corey completely, but a lot of people in her inner circle think that Corey was nothing but a rebound from Caitlyn anyways!”

-Despite that, the Kris Jenner and Corey Gamble relationship seem to be as real as it can get when it comes to the Kardashians as Mirror UK recalls a statement from Kris about her daughter, Kim Kardashian, predicting wedding bells in their future.
+Despite that, the Kris Jenner and Corey Gamble relationship seems to be as real as it can get when it comes to the Kardashians as Mirror UK recalls a statement from Kris about her daughter, Kim Kardashian, predicting wedding bells in their future.

 “Kim’s desperate for Corey and I to get married and says she’d love a huge wedding,” the 61-year-old reality star said.